Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Reddit is a great example of this approach with its ad-free Reddit Premium plan.

-It’s best to use the passive approach that we mentioned above.
+So, it’s best to use the passive approach that we mentioned earlier.

-Before you can request users to whitelist and support your website, you need to be able to detect the AdBlock users.
-Fortunately, there are plenty of ways to do that in WordPress.
+Before you can request Adblock users to whitelist and support your website, you need to be able to detect these users.
+Luckily, there are plenty of ways to do that in WordPress.

-1. Detect and Target AdBlock Users with OptinMonster
+Method 1: Detect and Target Adblock Users With OptinMonster (Recommended)

-OptinMonster is the best lead generation software in the market.
-It helps you convert website visitors into subscribers and customers.
+It is the best lead generation and conversion optimization software on the market.
+It helps you convert website visitors into subscribers and customers, grow your email list, get more leads, and boost conversions.

-OptinMonster comes with a built-in ad blocking detector which allows you to show targeted campaigns to users with ad-blocking software installed on their devices.
-This includes popular software like AdBlock, AdBlock Plus, and uBlock Origin.
+OptinMonster has a built-in ad-blocking detector that allows you to show targeted campaigns to users with ad-blocking software installed on their devices.
+This includes popular software like AdBlock, AdBlock Plus, uBlock Origin, and more.

-First you will need to sign up for an OptinMonster account.
-You’ll need at least their Growth plan to access the AdBlock targeting.
+First, you will need to sign up for an OptinMonster account.
+You will need at least their Growth plan to access the Adblock targeting.

-Once you have signed up, you can head over to your WordPress site to install and activate the OptinMonster plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+Once you have signed up, you can head to your WordPress site to install and activate the free OptinMonster plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 This plugin acts as a connector between your website and OptinMonster.